-The City of Long Beach, Washington is seeking qualified applicants for a temporary (6 month) part-time Utility Maintenance Worker.
-The primary function of an employee in this class is to perform semi-skilled maintenance and service work in City parks, restrooms and public areas.
-All functions are performed under the supervision of the Parks, Streets and Drainage Supervisor.
-The position pay is $16.00 per hour and begins April 16th.
+The City of Long Beach, Washington is seeking qualified applicants for the position of full-time Mechanic.
+The primary function of an employee in this class is to maintain and repair all City vehicles and equipment.
+The work is performed under the direct supervision of the Public Works Director.

-Applicants need to fill out a City of Long Beach job application which is available online or at City Hall.
+Applicants need to fill out a City of Long Beach job application which is available below or at City Hall.

 All qualified candidates are strongly encouraged to apply.
 The City of Long Beach is an Equal Opportunity Employer and values diversity in its workforce.

 The American Red Cross is facing a national blood crisis!
 This is the most severe blood shortage in over a decade and is creating a huge risk to patient care.
 Blood product distributions are outpacing blood donations.
 At times, as much as one-quarter of hospital blood needs are not being met.